 - Preheat oven to 375°.

-Bake until crescent is golden (not burnt), and cheese is bubbling and melting over, about 15 minutes.
+- Bake until the crescent dough is golden and the cheese is bubbling and melting over, about 15 minutes.

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.